 The marker (M) bit shall be set to '1' to indicate that the first byte of the payload is the start of a Security Data Packet Set.
 A marker (M) bit value of '0' shall indicate that the payload is a continuation of the Security Data Packet Set from the previous packet.

-The Payload Type (PT) shall be set either to 79 (0x4f), indicating the Authentication Key payload type or to 80 (0x50), indicating a Signing Entity Public Key payload type.
+The Payload Type (PT) The values in the RTP header Payload Type (PT) field used to identify the various Key types shall be as specified in Table 6.6 Values for RTP Payload_Type (PT) Field.

+Table 6.6 Values for RTP Payload_Type (PT) Field